 The holotype, CAMSM J35182, is now the centrepiece of the Jurassic Marine Reptiles Gallery of the Sedgwick Museum of Earth Sciences.
 Only the skull is a replica as the original skull is too fragile to be place in the mount.

-The genus Microcleidus was established by Watson (1909) for plesiosaur specimens from Whitby and Wellingborough in Northamptonshire.
+The genus Microcleidus was established by Watson (1909) for plesiosaur specimens from Whitby in Yorkshire and Wellingborough in Northamptonshire.
 Plesiosaurus homalospondylus, a species established by Owen (1865) for material from Whitby, became the type species.
 Seeley's Plesiosaurus macropterus was later referred to the genus Microcleidus by Watson (1911).
 Some information on the anatomy of Microcleidus macropterus was provided by Seeley (1865) and Watson (1911).
 Despite being a complete and articulated skeleton, the specimen has only been briefly mentioned in subsequent publications such as Benton & Taylor (1984) or Brown et al. (2013).
 The most detailed information in a recent publication was given by Smith & Lomax (2019).

 In November 2024 I had the opportunity to study the Microcleidus macropterus specimen in Cambridge.
 Thanks to the generous help of Matt Riley I was able to examine all the elements up close.
 Unfortunately, the specimen has only been partially prepared and the bones are still largely covered by matrix.
 This made it difficult to see details and to score the fossil.
 Nevertheless, I was able to find some interesting anatomical features that will help to understand the phylogenetic relationships of Microcleidus macropterus relative to other plesiosauroids of the Lower Jurassic.